stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-The implementation of the `matrix` method is covered below.

-A rotation animation can now be implemented by composing a mutable rotation:
+A rotation animation can now be implemented composing a mutable rotation:

 ```java
 public class RotationAnimation implements Animation {